peturgq/packer/README.md

 ## Templates

-The CloudStack templates are located under `templates`.
+The CloudStack templates are located under `cloudstack`.
+The linux templates all have their JSON files in this directory.

+The Windows 2012 R2 template is located in a self contained directory `cloudstack/windows`.

+### Windows 2012 R2

+Builders: QEMU

+See readme in `cloudstack/windows`.

 ### Windows 2008 r2 Datacenter